Timinator2000/Algorithm_X/09 - advanced techniques/02 - sudoku problem-space reduction.md

 ![Sudoku Test Case 1](sudoku06.png)
 <BR>

-Based on the known numbers found in the other cells of each of the three columns, the lists of possible numbers can be reduced even further.
-The three unknown cells in row 1 are now down to only 2 possibilities each.
+Based on the known numbers found in the other cells of each of the three columns, the lists of possible values can be reduced even further.
+The three unknown cells in row 1 now have only 2 possibilities each.

 <BR><BR>
 ![Sudoku Test Case 1](sudoku07.png)